delimitrou/DeathStarBench/hotelReservation/openshift/README.md

 ### Prepare HTTP workload generator

-- Review the URL's embedded in `wrk2/scripts/hotel-reservation/mixed-workload_type_1.lua` to be sure they are correct for your environment.
-  The current value of `http://frontend.hotel-res.svc.cluster.local:5000` or `http://localhost:5000` is valid for a typical "on-cluster" configuration.
 - To use an "on-cluster" client, copy the necessary files to `hr-client`, and then log into `hr-client` to continue:
   - `hrclient=$(oc get pod | grep hr-client- | cut -f 1 -d " ")`
   - `oc cp <path-of-repo-in-local> hotel-res/"${hrclient}":<path-of-repo>`